-- Collaborated with the Office of Academic Diversity Initiatives (OADI) and the DREAM Team student organization to improve services for undocumented students, and publish a web resource page Undocumented Students at Cornell
+- Collaborated with the Office of Academic Diversity Initiatives (OADI) and the DREAM Team student organization to improve services for DACA/undocumented students, and publish a web resource page Undocumented Students at Cornell

 - Support development of growth mindset and social belonging strategies on campus.